Understanding soundness and motivations in chess puzzles, problems, and studies

-This is why it’s pointless to criticise a black move in the main variation of a puzzle or a study for being “not forced,” unless you could indicate an alternative black move that actually stops White from winning.
+This is why it’s pointless to criticise a black move in the main variation of a puzzle or a study for being “not forced” or “not the best,” unless you could indicate an alternative black move that actually stops White from winning.
 A forced move is one where all alternatives would lead to a worse result for the player.
 Thus in a sound position, White’s correct moves are forced (alternatives would fail to win); but since the position is objectively lost for Black (best play by White is always assumed), not only the black moves of the main line but all of their alternatives would also lead to the same fatal result.
-In such a situation, the idea of a “forced” black move – one that gives a better result than its alternatives – is ultimately meaningless.
+In such a situation, the idea of a “forced” black move – a “best” one that gives a better result than its alternatives – is ultimately meaningless.

 Three types of black strategies

 “No Need To Worry”, 1 Aug.
 2018